 10. Luxurious Modern Dollhouses.

-In the series of modern dollhouses, we can’t skip the modern brand Barbie and her new kind of architecture for a Barbies dollhouse, no?
+In the series of modern dollhouses, we can’t skip the modern brand Barbie and her new kind of architecture for a Barbie dollhouse, no?

 This one is quite remarkable, I must say, and it sure is modern!

-Not only does it look modern, but it is a high-class and luxury design that is a modern architectural wonder.
+Not only does it look modern, but it is a high-class and luxurious design that is a modern architectural wonder.

 This home has multiple layers, very geometric and extra-large, with a pink exterior and floor-to-ceiling glass windows.